 All young people need a supportive adult in their lives, someone who can help them develop a sense of self-worth, confidence, and the belief that they can have a bright and happy future.
 Teenagers, just like younger children, require patience and compassion to thrive.

 When you foster a teenager, you’ll be guiding them to become more self-sufficient and independent.
 It’s a rewarding opportunity to play a part in their journey into adulthood.

 - Foster carers can choose from several different care types when fostering teenagers, including emergency, respite, short- or long-term care, or a combination of these.

-- Carers receive comprehensive free training and 24/7 case worker support.
+- Foster carers receive comprehensive training and 24/7 caseworker support.

 - A range of support groups, ongoing training opportunities and financial reimbursements are available.

 Contact us to talk with a member of your local team about fostering teenagers.

 - Increased independence – You may find a teenager is easier to care for than a younger child, as they can perform self-care tasks and get themselves to and from school.
 For some adolescent carers this means they can continue working, while also helping a young person in need achieve greater independence and confidence.

 - Engaging – Teenagers can be brilliant conversationalists, giving you the opportunity to not only pass on your wisdom but to learn from them, too.